vishalp9758/snowflake-streaming-api-python/README.md

 ```

 #### Step 3: Update the “snowflake_env_login_creds.json” file with your snowflake platform credentials and source database credentials:
-You will need to generate private & public keys and register them in your snowflake account to security connect using the API.
-Please use the following link to generate and configure key pair authentication.
+You will need to generate a private & public key and register them in your snowflake account to securely connect using the API.
+Please use the following link to generate and configure key pair authentication with Snowflake and update the json config file with credentials for your environment.
 https://docs.snowflake.com/en/user-guide/key-pair-auth#configuring-key-pair-authentication

 #### Step 4: Configure path to JAR files required to use the Streaming API SDK: